Tiamiyu1/Ford-GoBike-System-Data-Analysis/README.md

 # Ford GoBike System Exploration
-This is the 3rd project in the Udacity Data Analyst Nanodegree program
+This is the 3rd project in the **Udacity Data Analyst** Nanodegree program
-## Abdulwasiu Tiamiyu

 ## Dataset